andreasbrett/MeisterTaskButler/README.md

 MTB offers several ways to manage your tasks and projects in an automated way.
 You can create tasks, assign them to users, mark them as completed once they reach a specific section or archive all the completed tasks.

-For recurring management tasks build several scripts an run them via **cron**.
+For recurring management tasks build several scripts and run them via **cron**.

 ## Examples